KLunos/IT-Portfolio/README.md

   - This shows Hyper-V, with all five virtual machines running.

 ### Physical Topology
   - My home network.
-The device that this virtual home lab lives is the "Lab Host" laptop in the middle.
+The device this virtual home lab lives on is the "Lab Host" laptop in the middle.
 <a href="./PhysicalTopology.png">
   <img src="./PhysicalTopology.png" width="640" />
 </a>